olemp/nl-hackathon-putekrig/README.md

 Songwalk is a service for Spotify that uses your location together with data from What3Words to build playlists for you.

+A live demo of Songwalk is available on http://rocky-spire-1608.herokuapp.com

 ## How does this work?

 Songwalk uses data from What3Words, and builds playlists with songs from Spotify using that data.